thesephist/animated-value/README.md

 And we've animated our React component with `animated-value`!

-Of course, if this was all we could do, there would be a use for such an elaborate solution.
+Of course, if this was all we could do, there wouldn't be use for such an elaborate solution.
 Since we have a handle on the `animatedOpacity` object, we can play, pause, and reset/re-play the animation at any time, in response to user events, timers, or anything else in your code.

 We can pause the animation anytime through the play with `pause()`, and reset the animation to its original state with `reset()`.
 Both of these can be called at any time during or before/after animation plays.